xizon/Uix-Page-Builder/README.md

 ##### = 1.5.2 (July 7, 2018) =

+* Fix: Fixed issue where color picker does not display.
 * Tweak: Compatible with Gutenberg, the "Uix Page Builder Attributes" settings can be found in the Extended Settings section with the Gutenberg block editor.